 USHWA NEW MEMBER BROCHURE IS HERE-The hard work of the New Member Committee led by Chairwoman Jessica Schroeder has brought to frution a new tool to help broaden and build the membership of USHWA.
 It is a colorful and informational brochure that will explain exactly what USHWA is, what USHWA does, and why those who work in the sporting media would want to join.

-We also had hard copies printed and are looking for all of our members to take this opportunity to help distribute the pamphlets (either electronically of paper copy) to anyone you may think would be intersted in becoming a part of our organization or convince someone who is not.
-It is inthe best interest of USHWA to get as many people on board with us to help promote our great sport.
+We also had hard copies printed and are looking for all of our members to take this opportunity to help distribute the pamphlets (either electronically of paper copy) to anyone you may think would be interested in becoming a part of our organization or convince someone who is not.
+It is in the best interest of USHWA to get as many people on board with us to help promote our great sport.

-USHWA members, in annual voting, choose harness racing's most prestigious awards like the Living Hall of Fame and the Horse-of-the-Year.
-Its Proximity Achievement Award is one of the sports most cherished honors.
+USHWA members, in annual voting, choose harness racing's most prestigious awards, such as the Living Hall of Fame and the Horse of the Year.
+Its Stanley F. Bergstein-Proximity Achievement Award is one of the sport's most cherished honors.
 It also recognizes top divisional winners and leading drivers and trainers at its annual awards dinner, which began in 1948.

-The association is governed by a member board of directors, which represents the chapters and at large members (those living or working in regions where there is no chapter).
-Also serving are seven national officers and all past presidents.
+The association is governed by a member board of directors, which represents the chapters and at-large members (those living or working in regions where there is no chapter).
+Also serving are seven national officers and past presidents.

-USHWA works with the united States Trotting Association in the Horse of the Year balloting.
+USHWA, with input from the American Harness Racing Secretaries and logistic expertise provided by the United States Trotting Association, determines the Horse of the Year and other equine and human awards.
 USHWA also presents the John Hervey Awards for excellence in writing and broadcasting.
-Its members choose Hall of Famers, so the association also works closely with The Harness Racing Museum & Hall of Fame at Goshen, New York.
+Its members choose Hall of Famers, so the association also works closely with the Harness Racing Museum & Hall of Fame at Goshen, New York.